Age Limit and Opening Hours

 Lunch club runs from Monday to Thursday 12.00- 1.00 and it is open to everyone.

 Please provide a healthy packed lunch and drink.
 No fizzy drinks please!
-We are unable to refrigerate lunches so please put in an ice pack to keep it cool.
+We are unable to refrigerate lunches so please put in an ice pack to keep it cool, and we are also not able to heat/cook food.

 Commitment to Safeguarding